Frequently Asked Questions

 A: A management company is contracted by the Board of Directors to provide such services as: Collection of assessments, supervision of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports, as well as a general clearing house for problem solving, communications with homeowners and the Board of Directors and to serve in an advisor capacity.
 The management company reports directly to the Board and all decisions are made by a majority vote of the Board of Directors.
-Hollymead Citizens Association is managed by Sentry Management and may be reached by contacting our Community Manager, Lestia Meihaus, at email@example.com or by calling 540-751-1888 ext.
-56612.
+Hollymead Citizens Association is managed by Sentry Management and may be reached by contacting our Community Manager, Kristina Cerny, at firstname.lastname@example.org or by calling 540-751-1888 ext.
+56608.

 Q: What is a citizens' association?

 A: It is a non-profit corporation registered with the State and managed by a duly elected Board of Directors.
 Its purpose is to maintain all common areas and to govern the community in accordance with the provision of the legal documents: CC&Rs, Bylaws, and Articles of Incorporation.
 The governing legal documents for the association may be viewed online within the Resource Center page of this site.
 The corporation is financially supported by all members of the citizens association.
 Membership is both automatic and mandatory.